 - Part of the application process includes an interview.
 Interviews with selected candidates are scheduled following committee review of the completed application.
-During the interview, you will be asked to write a one page philosophy statement articulating your professional values, future educational goals, and the reason for your track selection.

 - One year of relevant clinical experience as a registered nurse.

-- The online Application for Admission.
+- Completed online Application for Admission which includes:

 Please note that the completed application needs to be submitted for consideration.

 - Spring Semester start – 12/1

 The Graduate Admissions Committee meets at scheduled intervals during the year.

 Students desiring to audit courses or take a course as a non-degree student must apply for admission in the same manner as MSN candidates.

 All students are assigned a track faculty coordinator upon formal acceptance to the graduate program.
 The faculty coordinators are available by appointment for student advisement concerning course selection any time during the academic year and especially during the pre-registration period.
 Students may also contact the Graduate Nursing Program Director for advisement.